 - The process was found to help teachers – experienced and less experienced – to ‘see things differently’ (project member); to be able to view their own practices critically without being blinded by familiarity or ‘blinkered by… assumptions about [their] immediate settings’ (Desforges, 2004).

 - The process was viewed positively by participant teachers and leaders, as a mechanism which lends itself to cross-school and cross-phase working, particularly as a result of the fact that the unit of study and delivery is a ‘lesson’.

 - Teachers in their first three years of teaching found that engagement in the process gave them an opportunity to engage in ‘deep’ professional learning, not offered by existing models such as the standard diet of the induction year.
-It was used enthusiastically by participants in the Graduate Teaching Programme whose managers felt it provided valuable structured opportunities to learn from more experienced colleagues while actively engaging with them in joint teaching, observation and analysis.
+It was used enthusiastically by participants in the Graduate Teaching Program whose managers felt it provided valuable structured opportunities to learn from more experienced colleagues while actively engaging with them in joint teaching, observation and analysis.

 - The process provided a useful means of addressing common questions and problems encountered by teachers in pedagogic fields of metacognition found within assessment for learning and thinking skills.

 - In all cases, teachers found that the value of the lesson study was significantly increased when pupils were involved in the process themselves.